 The Coffee Lover Gift Box arrived in a sleek black box with a red ribbon wrapped around it.
 The presentation is simple but effective, and their recognizable Volcano logo is pasted right on top.

-Inside were three bags of 100% Arabica Coffee beans, each with medium roasted whole beans.
-The bags are placed on top of crinkle cut paper, which struck us aside for a company concerned with sustainability.
-However, it is paper instead of plastic, so while you won’t be able to recycle it, you can compost it*.
+Inside were four bags of 100% Arabica Coffee beans, each with medium roasted whole beans.
+The bags are placed on top of crinkle cut paper, which you won’t be able to recycle but you can compost it.

 Now, let’s crack into the actual coffee, shall we.
 The first one we tried was the Costa Rica Original.
 As promised, we got a well-balanced, smooth cup with a noticeable brightness.
 Also, there were some pleasant chocolate and toasted apple notes that really rounded out the cup.